 - Never send more than two survey reminder emails.

-Let’s be honest, no one enjoys filling out a survey and typically those who do want to sing your praises or have an axe to grind.
+Let’s be honest, no one enjoys filling out a survey and typically those who do want to sing your praises or have an ax to grind.
 Often, the first reminder email can bring in as many survey responses as the initial email and the second reminder can be clear this is your last call to gather their feedback.
 If your survey is resulting in a poor response or even unsubscribes from your mailing list, you are getting valuable feedback – your survey sucks.

 - Never have your survey too locked down.